-With the support of the Cambridgeshire and Peterborough Integrated Care Board (ICB) - formerly the Cambridgeshire and Peterborough Clinical Commissioning Group (CCG), we provide care throughout the county, day and night, to support those who are rapidly deteriorating and whose preferred place of death is home.
+With the support of the Cambridgeshire and Peterborough Integrated Care Board (ICB), we provide care throughout the county to support those who are rapidly deteriorating and whose preferred place of death is home.

 We know that family carers want to be able to care for the person they love and that, at times, this can be hard.
 Sometimes they need a break and sometimes they need support with particular care needs.
-This is what our teams can offer, whether this is needed during the day or at night, to give carers a chance to rest and carry on caring.
-Having our Hospice at Home team support with care, skill and knowledge can help keep loved ones at home, avoid unwanted admission to hospital and help patients return home from hospital/hospice when admission has been necessary.
+This is what our teams can offer to give carers a chance to rest and carry on caring.
+Having our Hospice at Home team support with care, skill and knowledge can help keep loved ones at home, avoid unwanted admission to hospital and help patients return home from hospital when admission has been necessary.

 Our care is practical and holistic.
 It might involve keeping patients comfortable, ensuring they have the medication they need, providing a hand massage and words of comfort.
-Our care is focused on personcentered care for patients and what they need.
+Our care is focused on personcentred care for patients and what they need.